-a.
-No zoning permit shall be issued for a use or development identified in Section 6.3.2 (a-g) or 6.3.3 (2-7) and located within the CR or CRR District until it is demonstrated to the satisfaction of the Planning Commission that said use or development will satisfy each of the performance standards of Section 6.8 and the requirements of Section 8.5 a.
-The purpose of the Commercial-Industrial District is to foster employment opportunities for the residents of Arlington while siting economically beneficial and environmentally sound commercial and industrial development in the most appropriate locations.

-5. Dimensional Requirements in the Commercial-Residential and Commercial-Residential-Rural District:
+- a.
+No zoning permit shall be issued for a use or development identified in Section 6.3.2 (a-g) or 6.3.3 (2-7) and located within the CR or CRR District until it is demonstrated to the satisfaction of the Planning Commission that said use or development will satisfy each of the performance standards of Section 6.8 and the requirements of Section 8.5 - 5.
+Dimensional Requirements in the Commercial-Residential and Commercial-Residential-Rural District: